trsh/MMBVE-API-design-documentation/README.md

 #### Partition:

-Partitions are cubic shaped grids that form up into a larger uniform grid and are streamed in and out on demand.
+Partitions are cubic shaped grids that form up into a larger uniform grid and are streamed in and out on demand (think of Unreal World partitions, but 3D).
 A partition where the player resides and it's neigbour partitions make up the space that player should be able to observe and where voxel manipulation is possible.

 ```
 Partition {